Tania Israel: Political and community engagement

 Israel was a 2008 Democratic National Convention delegate.
 Locally, she has served as a member of the Santa Barbara County Democratic Central Committee and the Grassroots Organizing Committee.

 In her local community, she has been involved with the LGBT Community Collaborative of the Central Coast, the Fund for Santa Barbara Board (of which she was the president in 2013), the Lose Your Appetite for Hate Coalition, and the Santa Barbara County Commission for Women.

 Creative activities

-Israel writes and performs personal memoir.
+Israel writes and performs personal memoir live and co-hosted podcast, Dr.Waffle & Friends.
 Two of her plays were selected for readings in Breakfast with Smartasses, part of Playfest Santa Barbara.
 She writes bisexual haiku (#biku).

 Israel is a fan of Buffy the Vampire Slayer and credits the show as an inspiration.
 She is also a fan of the podcast Buffering the Vampire Slayer, for which she wrote and performed a tribute song.

-She practices Buddhism and is co-host of the podcast, Prajna Sparks, for which she writes songs about Dharma teachings.
+She practices Buddhism and is co-hosted the podcast, Prajna Sparks, for which she wrote songs about Dharma teachings.